jungtaekkim/bayeso/paper.md

 - augmented expected improvement [@HuangD2006jgo];
 - Gaussian process upper confidence bound [@SrinivasN2010icml].

-One of these acquisition functions can be selected when a Bayesian optimization object is created, and these implementations can be found in a file, `acquisition.py`.
+One of these acquisition functions can be selected when a Bayesian optimization object is created.
 In addition to the aforementioned acquisition functions, we also include the implementation of Thompson sampling [@ThompsonWR1933biometrika] in BayesO.
-It can be found in a file, `thompson_sampling.py`.

 A main feature to optimize a black-box function is defined in a subdirectory, `bo/`.
-To support an easy-to-use interface, we implement a wrapper of Bayesian optimization in a subdirectory, `wrappers/`, and support the following scenarios:
+To support an easy-to-use interface, we implement a wrapper of Bayesian optimization for the following scenarios:

 - a run without initial inputs;
 - a run with initial inputs only;